 Raspberry itself is a pretty common thing to mix with cold brew.
 Raspberries like most other fruits have too many carbohydrates to eat on a KETO diet.
 And since for cold brew they often actually use jam, there is even quite a bit of added sugar.

 A teaspoon of vanilla extract does have about a gram of carbohydrates but since you won’t be using more than about a teaspoon in a serving of cold brew, that’s not a big issue.

 When you start drinking several servings a day it will start adding up.
 But since cold brew is pretty high in caffeine it’s not likely that you’ll be having five a day.

-If there is alcohol in something, it’s not KETO friendly period.
+If there is alcohol in something, it’s not Keto-friendly period.
 While technically alcohol isn’t the same as carbs, in a KETO context it’s almost as bad.
-When you drink alcohol, the liver makes it it’s first priority to get rid of it from your blood stream.
-That means you liver can’t metabolize fats and produce ketones for that time.
+When you drink alcohol, the liver makes it its highest priority to get rid of it from your bloodstream.
+That means your liver can’t metabolize fats and produce ketones for that time.

 And that’s if you drink something that completely lacks any other carbohydrates.
 Most drinks still have carbs as well.